Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

 Toe-first landing or reluctance to go downhill

-Lameness that improves after rest but returns with work
+Lameness that improves with rest but returns with work

 Difficulty maintaining consistent contact under saddle

-In many cases, both front feet are affected, making the lameness appear mild but persistent.
+In many cases, both front feet are affected.
+This makes the lameness appear mild but persistent.

 How We Diagnose Navicular Disease

-At Core Equine Biomechanics, we use a structured, evidence-based approach to localise and identify the source of heel pain:
+At Core Equine Biomechanics, we use a structured, evidence-based approach to localise and identify the source of heel pain.
+Our diagnostic process includes:

 Comprehensive gait and lameness assessment using Sleip AI for objective analysis